 ENFJs are more likely to trust INTPs who allow them to open up emotionally and are willing to work toward maintaining a level of organization.

-ENFJs and INTPs may be different, but they work well in balancing each other.
-ENFJs are more emotionally connected and organized, while INTPs are more easygoing and logical.
+INTPs and ENFJs may be different, but they work well in balancing each other.
+INTPs are more easygoing and logical, while ENFJs are more emotionally connected and organized.

 ENFJs may struggle when adapting to change.
 Because they appreciate consistency, change, especially when unexpected, can be a shock.
 INTPs should help them understand the value of new experiences while helping ENFJs find a new routine amongst the change.

-ENFJs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and ENFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENFJs should avoid forcing strict regulations and expectations onto INTPs, allowing them to feel free and relaxed.

-ENFJs and INTPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives.
+INTP and ENFJ types can encourage and motivate each other in their personal and professional lives.

 ENFJs can motivate INTPs by encouraging them to increase efficiency in the workplace and allowing them to work independently from others.